asdf-vm/asdf-nodejs/README.md

 express
 ```

+You can specify a non-default location of this file by setting a `ASDF_NPM_DEFAULT_PACKAGES_FILE` variable.

 ## Temporarily disable reshimming

 To avoid a slowdown when installing large packages (see https://github.com/asdf-vm/asdf-nodejs/issues/46), you can `ASDF_SKIP_RESHIM=1 npm i -g <package>` and reshim after installing all packages using `asdf reshim nodejs`.